Chart Color Schemes

 In terms of cultural diversity, Eltham records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Eltham's cultural diversity aligns with its wider region, with 81.2% of residents born in Australia, 92.0% being citizens, and 89.2% speaking English only at home.
-Christianity is the predominant religion, practiced by 43.3%.
-Judaism, at 0.1%, is slightly higher than the regional average of 0.1%.
+Eltham's cultural diversity aligns with its wider region, having 81.2% born in Australia, 92.0% as citizens, and 89.2% speaking English only at home.
+Christianity is the predominant religion, comprising 43.3%.
+Judaism stands out at 0.1%, compared to Greater Melbourne's 1.0%.

 Frequently Asked Questions - Diversity